MicrosoftDocs/cpp-docs/docs/mfc/tn030-customizing-printing-and-print-preview.md

 }
 ```

- **DoPrintPreview** will hide the main pane of the application.
-Control Bars, such as the status bar, can be retained by specifying them in the pState->**dwStates** member (This is a bit mask and the bits for individual control bars are defined by **AFX_CONTROLBAR_MASK**( AFX_IDW_MYBAR)).
-The window pState->**nIDMainPane** is the window that will be automatically hidden and reshown. **DoPrintPreview** will then create a button bar for the standard Preview UI.
-If special window handling is needed, such as to hide or show other windows, that should be done before **DoPrintPreview** is called.
+ `DoPrintPreview` will hide the main pane of the application.
+Control Bars, such as the status bar, can be retained by specifying them in the pState->*dwStates* member (This is a bit mask and the bits for individual control bars are defined by AFX_CONTROLBAR_MASK( AFX_IDW_MYBAR)).
+The window pState->*nIDMainPane* is the window that will be automatically hidden and reshown. `DoPrintPreview` will then create a button bar for the standard Preview UI.
+If special window handling is needed, such as to hide or show other windows, that should be done before `DoPrintPreview` is called.

  By default, when print preview finishes, it returns the control bars to their original states and the main pane to visible.
-If special handling is needed, it should be done in an override of **EndPrintPreview.** If **DoPrintPreview** fails, also provide special handling.
+If special handling is needed, it should be done in an override of `EndPrintPreview`.
+If `DoPrintPreview` fails, also provide special handling.

  DoPrintPreview is called with: